 However the plan should be updated on a regular basis.
 It can then be used as a tool against which performance can be monitored and measured as part of the corporate planning process.
 There is much merit in this as used properly it keeps the business focused on objectives and inspires a discipline to achieve them.

 How we can help

-At Richard Allen & Associates we can look forward with you to help you put together your best possible business plan for the future.
+At Richard Allen & Associates we look forward to helping you put together your best possible plan for the future.